zhengfeng317/screening/README.md

 - use process-phonon.sh to process the phonon results; process-omega.sh to compute omega and plot

 9. go to CVX to compute convex hull for structures of interest; provide systems for "0-get-str.sh"
-- download files via 0-get-str.sh.
-You need to provide MAPI_KEY in both .py files
+- download MP referece list via 0-get-str.sh.
+You need to provide MAPI_KEY in pd_example.py
-- submit relax calculations via  1-sub-rlx.sh
+- generate my structure list according to FM or NM OUTCAR via 1-get-mystr.sh
-- go to summary/ to compute Ed and plot phase diagram
+- compute Ed via Ed-scanner.py
+- plot via z-plot.sh